 Publicly traded common stock warrants;

-Shares of SEC registered Investment Companies captured under the Investment Company Act of 1940 (open-end investment companies (mutual funds), closed-end funds and unit investment trusts), regardless of the types or mix of securities owned by the fund (e.g., bonds or stocks), except for Bond Mutual Funds which qualify for bond treatment, as identified in Part Three of the Purposes and Procedures Manual of the NAIC Investment Analysis Office and published on the SVO’s web page of www.NAIC.org;Exchange Traded Funds, except for those identified for bond or preferred stock treatment, as identified in Part Three of the Purposes and Procedures Manual of the NAIC Investment Analysis Office and published on the SVO’s web page of www.NAIC.org; and
+Shares of SEC registered Investment Companies captured under the Investment Company Act of 1940 (open-end investment companies (mutual funds), closed-end funds and unit investment trusts), regardless of the types or mix of securities owned by the fund (e.g., bonds or stocks).including shares of funds referenced in the “NAIC Fixed Income-Like SEC Registered Funds List” as identified in Part Three of the Purposes and Procedures Manual of the NAIC Investment Analysis Office.

+Exchange Traded Funds, except for those identified for bond or preferred stock treatment, as identified in Part Three of the Purposes and Procedures Manual of the NAIC Investment Analysis Office and published on the SVO’s web page of www.NAIC.org; and

 Foreign open-end investment funds governed and authorized in accordance with regulations established by the applicable foreign jurisdiction.
 Other foreign funds are excluded from the scope of this statement.